exasol/cloudwatch-adapter/README.md

 * Click "Create Function"
 * Select "Browse serverless application repository"
 * Search for "ExasolCloudWatchAdapter"
-* Fill out the application settings (see [configuration section](#configuration))
+* Fill out the application settings
+    * `ExaolDeploymentName`: A name describing the Exasol installation you want to monitor.
+The adapter adds this name as a [dimension](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension) to the metrics in Cloudwatch.
+This will help you to distinguish the data if you monitor more than one Exasol deployment.

+    * `ExasolConnectionSecretArn`: [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of Secrets Manager secret you created in a previous step.

+    * `Metrics`: A comma-separated list of metrics.
+If empty, the adapter reports all metrics.
+[List of supported metrics](doc/supported_metrics.md).
+    * `SubnetId`: ID of the VPC subnet of the Exasol database.
+    * `SecurityGroup`: ID of the security group of the Exasol database.
 * Click on "Deploy"

-#### VPC configuration

-You should run CloudWatch adapter in the same AWS VPC that runs Exasol database.
-By that it can access the Exasol database using a local IP address.
-If your database does not run on AWS you can skip this step an access your Exasol using its public IP address.

-To do so, first finish the configuration with the local IP of the Exasol database.
-Next open the settings for the deployed Lambda function, go to its settings / VPC / Edit.
-There you can add the VPC configuration of your Exasol database.

 ### Create a Dashboard

 Now the adapter should transmit the metrics to CloudWatch.
 To visualize them you have to create a CloudWatch dashboard.
 You could start from scratch and build your own dashboard.
 We, however, recommend you to start with our [example dashboard](https://github.com/exasol/cloudwatch-dashboard-examples/).
 This comes with lots of preconfigured widgets, designed by the best practices of our monitoring experts.

-## Configuration

-You can configure the adapter using the following properties:

-* `ExaolDeploymentName`: A name describing the Exasol installation you want to monitor.
-The adapter adds this name as a [dimension](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension) to the metrics in Cloudwatch.
-This will help you to distinguish the data if you monitor more than one Exasol deployment.

-* `ExasolConnectionSecretArn`: [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of Secrets Manager secret you created in a previous step.

-* `Metrics`: A comma-separated list of metrics.
-If empty, the adapter reports all metrics.
-[List of supported metrics](doc/supported_metrics.md).

 ## Troubleshooting